Tammany Hall: 14th Street headquarters (1868–1927)

 Tammany Hall on East 14th Street between Third Avenue and Irving Place in Manhattan, New York City (1914).
 The building was demolished c.
 1927.

 By the 1860s, under William M. Tweed, Tammany had greater influence and wealth, so new headquarters was deemed desirable.
 The cornerstone for a new headquarters was laid on July 14, 1867, at 141 East 14th Street, between Third Avenue and Fourth Avenue.
 The building at Nassau and Frankfort was sold to Charles Dana and his friends, who relocated The New York Sun newspaper to that location.

 When Tammany leaders found that they needed $25,000 more in funds, a meeting was held, at which $175,000 was immediately pledged.
 The new building was completed in 1868.
 According to Edwin G. Burrows and Mike Wallace in Gotham: A History of New York City to 1898, the new headquarters "merged politics and entertainment, already stylistically similar" into one building.

 The Tammany Society kept only one room for itself, renting the rest to entertainment impresarios: Don Bryant's Minstrels, a German theater company, classical concerts and opera.
 The basement–in the French mode–offered the Café Ausant, where one could see tableaux vivant, gymnastic exhibitions, pantomimes, and Punch and Judy shows.
 There was also a bar, a bazaar, a Ladies' Cafe, and an oyster saloon.
 All this–with the exception of Bryant's–was open from seven till midnight for a combination price of fifty cents.

-The building had an auditorium big enough to hold public meetings, and a smaller one that became Tony Pastor's Music Hall, where vaudeville had its beginnings.
+The building had an auditorium big enough to hold public meetings, and a smaller one that became Tony Pastor's Music Hall, which was used as an early venue for the early development of vaudeville.
 The structure was topped off by a large-than-life statue of Saint Tammany.